1998 Major League Baseball home run record chase: Breaking the record

 Afterwards, however, McGwire went six consecutive games without a home run, allowing Sosa to tie him again at 62 after hitting four home runs in three games against the Milwaukee Brewers.
 The two battled back and forth for the lead, and entering the final series of the season on September 25, were tied at 65 home runs.
-Sosa hit a 462-foot home run off Houston Astros pitcher José Lima for his 66th home run of the season.
+Sosa hit a 462-foot home run off Houston Astros pitcher José Lima for his 66th home run of the season and briefly claimed the major league record.
 McGwire, however, would hit five home runs against five different pitchers during a Cardinals homestand against the Montreal Expos, and would set the single-season MLB home run record at 70 with a 370-foot home run off Carl Pavano.

 Throughout the season, Sosa gave a "V" sign after every home run, dedicating it to the memory of Cubs broadcaster Harry Caray, who died that February.

 Aftermath

-The Cardinals, despite McGwire's efforts, finished the season 83–79, 3rd place in the Central and behind division rival Chicago who finished 90–73, earning them 2nd in the Central and a wild card berth.
+The Cardinals, despite McGwire's efforts, finished the season 83–79, third place in the Central and behind division rival Chicago who finished 90–73, earning them second in the Central and a wild card berth.
 In winning the NL MVP award, Sosa finished with a .308 batting average, 66 home runs, and 158 RBI, besting McGwire, who finished with a .299 batting average, 70 home runs, and 147 RBI.
 The Cubs, however, were swept in the first round of the 1998 playoffs by the Atlanta Braves.

 In 2001, only three years after McGwire and Sosa finally toppled Maris's record, the mark fell again, this time to San Francisco Giants left fielder Barry Bonds.
 Bonds broke the record on October 5 against Chan Ho Park of the Los Angeles Dodgers and, two days later, hit his 73rd home run of the season off the Dodgers pitcher Dennis Springer.
 Bonds' record continues to stand today.

 The 1997 and 1998 home run record chases are widely credited by sports analysts as having restored interest in MLB among its fan base in the preceding years, as many had lost interest and felt betrayed by the strike in 1994, although others contest this.

 The embrace, along with the constant praising of one another between McGwire and Sosa was spoofed in the fall of 1998 on Saturday Night Live by Will Ferrell (as McGwire) and Tracy Morgan (as Sosa) who try to one-up praising each other endlessly and then begin to slow-dance.